-We’ve all heard the stories about the government “cracking down” over I-9 and Immigration procedures.
-This checklist may help ensure that your processes are correct when you question jobseekers:
+We've all heard the stories about the government "cracking down" over Form I-9 and immigration procedures.
+This checklist may help ensure that your processes are correct when you question job seekers.

 - Have each new hire fill out a Form I-9 within 3 days of starting work.
-Be sure the identification documents are included in the lists on the back of the I-9 Form.
+Be sure the identification document(s) are included in the list on the back of the I-9.
 Do they appear genuine?
-ACCEPT ORIGINALS only.
+ACCEPT ORIGINALS ONLY.

 - If corrections are needed, attach the corrected I-9 to the previous I-9.
-Never Alter an I-9 already written.
+Never discard an I-9 that's already been completed.

 - Store I-9s for current employees by year, in alphabetical order, in one place and for terminated employees, in chronological order, in a separate place.

 - Keep I-9s for inactive employees on file at least 3 years after the date of hire or 1 year from the date of separation, whichever is longer.